Born: March 4, 1958

 In January 2007, Heaton returned to the stage to co-star with Tony Shalhoub in the Off-Broadway play The Scene at Second Stage Theatre in New York City.[7]
 For this performance, Heaton was nominated in the Outstanding Lead Actress category for the 22nd Lucille Lortel Awards.

-Since September 2009, she has starred in the ABC comedy The Middle.
-In 2011, Heaton was ranked at No. 24 on the TV Guide Network special, Funniest Women on TV.[8]
+In 2011, Heaton was ranked #24 on the TV Guide Network special, Funniest Women on TV.

-She received a star on the Hollywood Walk of Fame on May 22, 2012.[10]
+She received a star on the Hollywood Walk of Fame on May 22, 2012.
+The star is located at 6533 Hollywood Blvd. in front of The Hudson Apartments.

 In 2003, Heaton appeared in a series of television and radio commercials as spokesperson for the various incarnations of the grocery chain Albertsons, such as Acme, Jewel and Shaw's.
 Heaton also was featured on the cover of the company's 2003 and 2004 annual reports.
 In 2007, Albertsons created the Crazy About Food slogan/campaign and Heaton's association with the company ended.[citation needed] She has also appeared in advertisements for Pantene hair-care products.[11]

-Heaton is a consistent life ethicist and is vocally supportive of pro-life groups and causes, opposing abortion, euthanasia, and the death penalty.[6]
-Heaton's advocacy became particularly visible during the debate regarding the Terri Schiavo case.[17]
-In addition, Heaton is honorary chair of Feminists for Life, an organization which opposes abortion and embryonic stem cell research and supports other pro-life causes on the basis of feminism.[6]
+Heaton is a consistent life ethicist and is supportive of pro-life groups and causes, opposing abortion, euthanasia, and the death penalty.
+Heaton's advocacy became particularly visible during the debate regarding the Terri Schiavo case.
+In addition, Heaton is honorary chair of Feminists for Life, an organization which opposes abortion and embryonic stem cell research and supports other pro-life causes on the basis of feminism.

-Patricia Heaton and family in the Indianapolis 500 Parade, May 2008Heaton's name was in an advertisement in the Los Angeles Times (17 August 2006) that condemned Hamas and Hezbollah and supported Israel in the 2006 Israel-Lebanon conflict.[21]
+Heaton's name was in an advertisement in the Los Angeles Times (17 August 2006) that condemned Hamas and Hezbollah and supported Israel in the 2006 Israel-Lebanon conflict.

 In October 2006, Heaton appeared in a commercial opposing a Missouri state constitutional amendment concerning embryonic stem cell research, which subsequently passed.
-The advertisement was a response to the election of Democratic Senate hopeful Claire McCaskill and aired at the same time as Michael J. Fox's advertisement supporting the amendment.[6]
-Appearing with Heaton were actor Jim Caviezel, St. Louis Cardinals pitcher Jeff Suppan, Seattle Mariner Mike Sweeney, and St. Louis Rams/Arizona Cardinals quarterback Kurt Warner.[22]
+The advertisement was a response to the election of Democratic Senate hopeful Claire McCaskill and aired at the same time as Michael J. Fox's advertisement supporting the amendment.
+Appearing with Heaton were actor Jim Caviezel, St. Louis Cardinals pitcher Jeff Suppan, Seattle Mariner Mike Sweeney and St. Louis Rams/Arizona Cardinals quarterback Kurt Warner.
 Following a public outcry, Heaton later said she regretted doing the ad and sent an apology to Fox, saying she was unaware of Fox's ad.
-Fox accepted her apology and later stated, "If we can have a healthy dialogue about issues that people see differently, that's marvelous."[6]
+Fox accepted her apology and later stated, “If we can have a healthy dialogue about issues that people see differently, that’s marvelous.”

 On February 29, 2012, Heaton made several negative public remarks against Georgetown University law student Sandra Fluke, joining the controversy surrounding the law requiring insurance companies to cover contraception.
 Following criticism for her remarks, Heaton apologized days later.[23]